deco3500-2018/team33/videoScript.md

 # Video Script

-Social Isolation,is the state of complete or near complete lack of contact beteen an individual and the society.
-The leads for it are :
+Social Isolation,is the state of complete or near complete lack of contact beteen an individual and the society.In the current decade up to 32% of individuals aged over 55 feel lonely and socially isolated.
+The symptoms that are found in these individuals are also existent in young people, specifically people who live over seas

-In the current decade, almos 30% of the elderly suffer from it however every person who lives distant to their relatives is a person in risk.

-Social isolation is a state of complete or near-complete lack of contact between an individual and society. technology can possible to assist people indirectly to their social integration
+The risks that lead to social isolation are :

+Health status
+Life event
+Socio Demographic: which includes,

 The largest groups affected range towards elderly

 However it includes people distant.
-From their relatives such as :
+From their relatives such as:

 Being one of the leads to.
 Social isolation

-Introducing Together
+Introducing Bridging 33

+Bridging 33 aims to remind the groups at risk of isolation that family and friends are available for interaction despite the socio-demographic barriers.

-Together allows these groups to reach out their contacts And prompt to be contacted or announce to be contacted
+to reach out their contacts And prompt to be contacted or announce to be contacted

 And prompt to be contacted or announce to be contacted